 The overall trend for builders’ profit margins has been on the rise over the past decade.
-According to the National Association of Home Builders (NAHB), single-family home builders’ gross profit margins have been trending upward since dropping to a low of 14.4% in 2008 following the economic recession and housing crash.
+According to the National Association of Home Builders (NAHB), single-family home builders’ gross profit margins have been trending upward since dropping to a historic low in 2008 following the economic recession and housing crash.

 Surge in demand

 Across the United States and Canada, jobsites became empty as nonessential businesses were forced to close before the Department of Homeland Security designated single-family and multifamily construction as essential.
-For states like California and New York, this seven to nine day delay and its resulting whiplash created confusion for construction companies of all sizes.
+For states like California and New York, this seven-to-nine-day delay and its resulting whiplash created confusion for construction companies of all sizes.
 Additional PPE shortages and new OHSA guidelines created new challenges and changed how businesses operated on the jobsite and in the office.

 Sheltering in place made people spend more time examining their living space under new conditions.
 In need of more space to live and work these people sought new homes and slashed mortgage rates made their dreams of new homeownership possible.
 Buyers with better access to capital suddenly flooded the market creating a surge in demand for home builders to capitalize on.